Joe Exotic: Feuds with his family and former employees

+Feud with Quarterback Jordan Travis

+In September 2023, Joe Exotic threatened legal action against Florida State Seminoles quarterback Jordan Travis for allegedly infringing on Exotic's trademark of 'Tiger King'.

+Exotic released the following statement on his social media:

-Arrest and imprisonment
+Conviction and imprisonment

-As a result of an investigation by the United States Fish and Wildlife Service Office of Law Enforcement, the Federal Bureau of Investigation, the Oklahoma Department of Wildlife Conservation, and the U.S. Marshals Service, he was arrested and arraigned on charges of attempting to hire two hitmen to kill Baskin.
+In November 2017, Exotic told two men he would pay them several thousand dollars to kill Baskin; one of them was an undercover informant for the Federal Bureau of Investigation (FBI).
+As a result of an investigation by the FBI, the U.S. Marshals Service, the United States Fish and Wildlife Service Office of Law Enforcement, and the Oklahoma Department of Wildlife Conservation, Exotic was arrested and arraigned on charges of murder for hire and of violating the Lacey Act and the Endangered Species Act.
 In April 2019, a federal jury found him guilty on two counts of hiring someone to murder Baskin in Florida, eight counts of violating the Lacey Act by falsifying wildlife records, and nine counts of violating the Endangered Species Act by killing five tigers and selling tigers across state lines.
 He was sentenced to 22 years in prison on January 22, 2020, and was incarcerated at Federal Medical Center, Fort Worth (FMC Fort Worth).
-In March 2020, Exotic filed a lawsuit against those he blamed for his arrest and conviction, including the U.S. Fish and Wildlife Service, the lead prosecutor, a federal agent, and former business partner Jeff Lowe; he sought $94 million, but he dropped the lawsuit five months later.
+In March 2020, Exotic filed a lawsuit against those he blamed for his arrest and conviction, including the U.S. Fish and Wildlife Service, the lead prosecutor, a federal agent, and former business partner Jeff Lowe; he sought $94 million, he dropped the lawsuit five months later.

 In April 2020, Exotic was a topic of conversation during a White House COVID-19 press conference.
 A few days later, Donald Trump Jr. joked about the prospect of Exotic getting a pardon.

 In May 2020, a private investigator, attorneys representing Exotic, and a group of volunteers calling themselves "Team Tiger" delivered a 257-page document to the U.S. Department of Justice disputing elements of his conviction and requesting a pardon from President Donald Trump.
 The following month, Trump described Exotic and his supporters as "strange" but did not say whether he would consider pardoning him.
 On January 19, 2021, the day before the inauguration of Joe Biden, Team Tiger chartered a limousine in Fort Worth to prepare for Exotic's anticipated last-minute pardon and release.
 However, he ultimately was not pardoned and remained incarcerated at FMC Fort Worth.
-It was reported in March 2021 that Exotic intended to seek a pardon from Joe Biden.
+It was reported in March 2021 that Exotic intended to seek a pardon from President Joe Biden.
 Later that month, Exotic hired John Michael Phillips and Amy Hanna as his attorneys.
 They planned to file a motion for a new trial within a few months.
-In July 2021, a three-judge panel for the 10th Circuit Court of Appeals ruled Exotic should serve a shorter sentence, saying the convictions for hiring two men to kill Baskin should have been treated as one by the trial court.